pjoe/bjs-starter/README.md

 - Write your Babylon code in `src/main.ts`
 - Inspector, use `Alt-I` to toggle
 - Physcis setup and ready (Havok)
 - Model loading with sample `.glb`.
-Using fox model from [glTF samples](https://github.com/KhronosGroup/glTF-Sample-Models/tree/main/2.0/Fox)
+Using fox model from [glTF samples](https://github.com/KhronosGroup/glTF-Sample-Models/tree/main/2.0/Fox) - optimized using [glTF Transform](https://gltf-transform.dev/)

 ## Open in cloud IDEs